jakesutherland/nomad-helpers/README.md

 IMPORTANT: If `NOMAD_ENV` is NOT defined and is NOT set to `development` you will not see any Nomad Error messages!
 The assumption is that, by default, you're on a production environment.

+### Nomad Exceptions

+Much different than Nomad Errors, Nomad Exceptions happen when the code cannot recover from itself and the application needs to stop processing.
+Something is broken.

+Nomad Exceptions will be displayed regardless of your `NOMAD_ENV` setting.

 ## License